Drake Bulldogs men's basketball: Postseason appearances

 Drake has participated in four different postseason tournaments.
 They have an 12–10 record overall in them.

-NCAA Tournament history
+NCAA Division I tournament history

-The Bulldogs have appeared in five NCAA Tournaments.
-Their combined record is 6–6.
+The Bulldogs have appeared in eight NCAA Tournaments.
+Their combined record is 7–8.

 National Invitational Tournament (NIT) history

 The Bulldogs have appeared in three National Invitation Tournaments.
 Their combined record is 1–3.

 College Basketball Invitational (CBI) history

 The Bulldogs have appeared in one College Basketball Invitational (CBI).
 Their combined record is 1-1.

 CollegeInsider.com Tournament (CIT) history

 The Bulldogs have appeared in four CollegeInsider.com Tournaments.
 Their combined record is 2–4.

 NCIT history

 Drake was selected to the second and final National Commissioners Invitational Tournament ever held.
 They won all three games to be named NCIT champions.